← All Neighbourhood Guides

 What is Humber Valley Village, Toronto known for?

 Humber Valley Village is known for its relationship with the Humber River valley: the ravine-backing lots, the Humber River trail system, and the natural setting that distinguishes it from most other Etobicoke residential neighbourhoods.
-It is also known for the Old Mill Inn and Spa (a heritage hotel and destination spa walkable from the southern streets), James Gardens (one of Toronto's most beautiful formal parks), and a continuous JK-8 public school catchment that eliminates the Grade 6 school transition affecting many neighbouring communities.
+It is also known for Old Mill Toronto (a heritage hotel, restaurant, and spa on the Humber just south of the neighbourhood), James Gardens at 99 Edenbridge Drive (one of Toronto's most beautiful formal parks), and a continuous JK-8 public school catchment that eliminates the Grade 6 school transition affecting many neighbouring communities.

 How does Humber Valley Village compare to The Kingsway or Bloor West Village?